Graves Amendment: Rental Car Accident Liability (2026)

 Second, the law does not immunize rental companies from their own negligence.
 A rental company could be liable for negligence in a few situations.

-The rental company could supply a vehicle to a customer that required maintenance or repairs.
+The rental company could supply a vehicle to a customer who required maintenance or repairs.
 If the car malfunctions and causes the driver to crash into another vehicle, the company’s liability arises from its own actions and not vicariously from the actions of its customer.

 The company could improperly instruct the driver in operating the vehicle.
 If the driver relied on the company’s incorrect instructions and caused a crash, any injured victims may have a claim against the rental company.